- This event has passed.

 Gingko Maidenhair Tree (gingko biloba) – A Gingko tree may grow very slowly for several years after planting, but then grow at a moderate rate, especially if it receives an adequate supply of water and some fertilizer.
 The Ginkgo is adapted for use as a street tree, even in confined soil spaces.
 Full sun and partial shade are best for this tree, meaning it prefers a minimum of four hours of direct, unfiltered sunlight each day.

-*Limit one per household.
+*Event will be held following COVID-19 guidelines.
+Limit one per household.
 While supplies last.